Sahil24680/sahil24680/README.md

 ## 🧠 About Me:
 - 🎓 CS student @ Hunter College | Minor in Math
 - 💼 Currently working at **Circle Health AI**, contributing to software that enhances clinician workflows
-- 🧠 Previously led development of the web version of **Recap.ai** at **Gray Matter**, a fast-paced startup building an AI-powered assistant for summarizing meetings, lectures, and podcasts
+- 🧠 Previously led development of the web version of an AI-powered mobile assistant called **Recap.ai** at **Gray Matter**, a fast-paced startup focused on summarizing meetings, lectures, and podcasts
 - ⚙️ Created **CVReady.ai**, a resume analysis tool that gives structured feedback to help users break into Big Tech
 - 💡 I’m passionate about full-stack development, AI integration, and team-driven innovation
 - 🤝 I get extra motivated when collaborating — I love teaching, learning, and building together